Near99/Near99/README.md

-- 👋 Self-taught software engineer.
+- :full_moon_with_face: Self-taught software engineer.
-- 🌱 Landed a job after six months of study.
+- :crossed_flags: Landed a job after six months of study.
-- 🌱 Currently working with TypeScript.
+- :ok_man: Currently working with TypeScript.

 <!---
 Near99/Near99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.